joernio/flatgraph/README.md

 on the same node races against itself) with only O(1) total synchronization events, as opposed to hashmaps that require synchronization of some kind on every access (typically via atomics).

+# Odbv1 / Joern benchmarks.
+After `sbt clean compile stage` you can run an analogue of `./benchJoern/target/universal/stage/bin/bench-joern -J-Xmx20G ./cpg.bin` to generate some benchmarks (timing and memory consumption).
+This relies on `jcmd`, so make sure you have the full jdk installed, not just the jre.
+For this you need an example graph that you can conveniently generate with joern and take from the workspace (don't forget to save).
+Since this uses joern domain classes, it is incompatible with ocular/codescience graphs.
+It is also incompatible with the legacy proto format (just load in joern and save).

+Feel free to add more benchmarks or prettify the output!
+E.g. https://github.com/shipilev/java-object-layout looks attractive for figuring out why some classes are so damn large.